nvdungx/nvdungx.github.io/_posts/2021-08-01-vscode-cmake.md

 Nice, now you can update your project, create additional modules, add external libraries, etc.
 Of course, you have to update the **CMakeLists.txt** correspondingly with the changes of project.
 We will have a CMake topic in the near future.
-VSCode remote extension is pretty convenience when you want to create/build your project in remote machine(raspberry,...).
+Another thing, **VSCode remote extension** is pretty convenience when you want to create/build your project in remote machine(raspberry, beaglebone,...).
 You can just setup a raspberry with ssh enable and it's good to go.
 No need for additional keyboard, mouse, monitor or using ssh with CLI.

 #### Remote and debug?